 In a domestic relations case, any party can ask the court to appoint a child and family investigator (CFI) or a parental responsibilities evaluator (PRE) to conduct an investigation and make recommendations to the court about what orders would best serve the child's best interests.
 The court can require all the adults in the case to cooperate with any evaluations, and can grant the evaluator access to records, documents, reports, and other court cases.
-The court can also appoint a child's legal representative (CLR), an attorney who represents the child's best interests in the court proceeding.
-In cases where a child's mental health is likely to come under scrutiny in the case, the court can appoint a limited CLR to either hold a child's therapeutic privilege or assist a young person in exercising his or her own therapeutic privilege.
+The court can also appoint a child's legal representative (CLR), an attorney who represents the child's best interests in the case, the court can appoint a limited CLR to either hold a child's therapeutic privilege or assist a young person in exercising his or her own therapeutic privilege.